awsdocs/amazon-sns-developer-guide/doc_source/verify-sample-application-pipelines.md

 1. To download the file, choose **Actions**, **Open**\.

-1. The pipeline is configured with a Lambda function which sanitizes credit card information for compliance reasons\.
+1. The pipeline is configured with a Lambda function that sanitizes credit card information for compliance reasons\.

    To verify that the stored JSON payload doesn't contain any credit card information, decompress the file\.